shivprasad08/URL_Shotrner/README.md

 5. **Frontend Integration**
    - React and Next.js frontends are separate from API
    - No real-time updates (polling not implemented)
-   - Solution: Implement WebSocket support for real-time analytics
+   - Solution: Implement Weclient polls data on demand)
 ### Design Trade-offs

 | Feature | Current Decision | Trade-off |